HealthSamurai/ci3/ci3/README.md

 - Create a kubernetes cluster using GCE (Google Cloud Engine)
 - Install gcloud cli tool
-- Get credentials for your kubectl
+- Setup credentials for kubectl
+- Make sure that kubectl in the right context

 ```bash
   gcloud init